 Prevention and Care for Diabetic Eye Disease

 As with most diabetic complications, maintaining good control of blood sugar levels is the most important way to prevent diabetes from affecting your eyes.
 It is important to keep a regular schedule of follow-ups with your primary care physician as well as remaining compliant with any and all medications prescribed.
-Good diet and exercise are also essential in controlling diabetes.
+Good diet and exercise are essential in controlling diabetes.

 How Do I Get Evaluated for Diabetic Eye Disease?

 We screen all of our patients at Simply Optometry for diabetic complications during our comprehensive eye examinations.
 A dilated eye exam is preferred for all of our patients, which allows us to determine the health status of the inside of their eyes.
-Sometimes we are able to determine a patient has diabetes just from an eye exam, before he or she is formally diagnosed by a primary care physician.
+Sometimes we are able to determine a patient has diabetes just from an eye exam, before he or she is diagnosed by a primary care physician.

 Ready to have an exam?
 Give us a call, or you can schedule online.